Alfredhomere/RepData_PeerAssessment1/Updated Readme.md

  The difference between total number of steps between imputed and non-imputed data is r total_diff.
 Thus, there were r total_diff more steps in the imputed data.
  Are there differences in activity patterns between weekdays and weekends?

- ##### Create a plot to compare and contrast number of steps between the week and weekend.
+ ##### Create plot to compare and contrast number of steps between the week and weekend.

 There is a higher peak earlier on weekdays, and more overall activity on weekends.

 weekdays <- c("Monday", "Tuesday", "Wednesday", "Thursday",
               "Friday")